Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/src/workshop_guide/Process.md

 The phases blur into each other.
 Each phase informs the decision of those following.
 This applies to all production, programming or art.

-When this guide isn't answering your question, try [[How to Learn]].

 # Predesign
 ## Background and Preferences
 Especially on your first character, figure out what you enjoy.